X. Arthur, B.Sc., M.F.A., M.Sc.

 What is your rate?

-My current rate of $80/hr is less than the median rate for freelance scientific medical writing measured in the American Medical Writer's Association salary survey.
+My current rate of $80/hr (USD) is less than the median rate for freelance scientific medical writing, as surveyed by the American Medical Writer's Association.

 What will my project cost?